 Billing notices are sent by email to the student's SLU email account prior to the start of the semester, enabling students to make financial arrangements.

 The deadline to withdraw from (i.e. drop) a class without a W appearing on the transcript is scheduled according to the Academic Calendar.
 The final deadline to withdraw from a class is the end of the tenth week of class.
-If a student is given permission by the academic dean to withdraw after the tenth week, it should be for a serious, non-academic reason.
+Only for serious, non-academic reasons does the academic dean permit course withdrawals after the tenth week of the semester.